top of page

 • Currently pursuing or recent graduate with an environmental or education focused degree or a related field

-• At least a 4 month commitment
+• A 4 month commitment

 • Ability to lift 50 lbs and work in hot, humid, and rainy weather conditions